Christensen Ranch

 Kersey

-โ 5.0(110)Family raised, natural Red Angus beef from a Colorado ranch.
+5.0(110)Family raised, natural Red Angus beef from a Colorado ranch.
 Dry-aged for 14 days, processed at Stagecoach Meat Company.
 Custom cuts with flexible payment plans.

 Half a cow in Colorado costs $2,100-3,600 ($9.75-16.00/lb per pound take-home).
-There are 19 local suppliers to choose from.
+There are 23 local suppliers to choose from.
 Best time to buy: August-November.
 Both grass-fed and grain-finished options available.

-Colorado maintains 2.55 million cattle with 1.08 million on feed - a major finishing hub for the region.
+Jump to the 23 suppliers ↓See the full half a cow price breakdown →Colorado maintains 2.55 million cattle with 1.08 million on feed - a major finishing hub for the region.
 The state is split between the grain-fed Eastern Plains and grass-finished operations on the Western Slope.
 High-altitude ranching (6,000+ feet) creates unique 'terroir' - cooler temperatures and intense UV increase grass sugar content, producing distinctly flavored beef.

 Half cow: $2,100-3,600